SergiyShekera/Image_recognition_service/README.md

 Made on Python 3.6.4

 When uploading an image, the server processes it and provides information on the image.

+After starting the server, go to http://localhost:8000/app/img-inf
 Click OK to send the image to the server.